VeliV/skirmish/README.md

 2. **Alternate Activations**:
    - Players take turns activating their miniatures one at a time.

-3. **Switch Starting Player Each Turn**:
+3. **Switch Starting Player at the End of Each Turn:**:
    - The player who did not activate the last miniature in the previous turn starts the next turn.
-     - This ensures no player gets consecutive activations between turns.
+     - This rule prevents any player from activating miniatures consecutively across turns, ensuring fair and balanced play by alternating the strategic advantage of the first move.

 ### Actions

 - **Action Limit**: Each miniature has an action limit, which indicates the maximum number of actions it can perform during its activation.
 This limit reflects the miniature’s speed and agility.
 - **Performing Actions**: During its activation, a miniature can perform any combination of the actions listed below, without repeating any single action, up to its action limit.
+  - **Basic actions**
     - **Move**: The miniature can move up to its movement range in inches.
-  - **Attack**: The miniature can make an attack if a target is within the weapon's maximum range.
+    - **Attack**: The miniature can make an attack if a target is within the weapon's maximum range and in line of sight.
-  - **Charge**: The miniature can move double its movement range in inches if the move ends within one inch of an enemy miniature.
+  - **Abilities**
+    - Abilities are miniature specific actions that are listed on the miniature's card.
+For example, a miniature might have a "Charge" ability that allows it to move and attack in the same activation.

 ### Weapons